grimmer0125/electron-face-finder/README.md

 # Currently this only tested on Mac platform.
 This experimental project is based on [https://github.com/cmusatyalab/openface](https://github.com/cmusatyalab/openface) and [https://github.com/yyosifov/image-viewer](https://github.com/yyosifov/image-viewer).

+### Known Bugs:
+1. It seems that sometimes electron side will send partial data to the python sever running in the previous docker container.
 ## Install (Optional)

 ### Install dependencies manually with logs